junxit/us-congress-bills-117/bill.md

 ## § 2.
 Policy development and cybersecurity

-- **(a)** *Office of Policy Development and Cybersecurity* Part A of title I of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
+- **(a)** *Office of policy development and cybersecurity* Part A of title I of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
 901 et seq.) is amended by adding at the end the following:
   > ## § 106.
 Office of Policy Development and Cybersecurity
   >
   > - **(a)** *Establishment* There shall be within the NTIA an office to be known as the Office of Policy Development and Cybersecurity (in this section referred to as the “Office”).